 In April, 2020, the Government of Canada passed legislation creating the Canada Emergency Wage Subsidy ("CEWS") as part of its response to the COVID-19 pandemic.
-The CEWS entitled eligible employers to receive a 75% wage reimbursement for eligible employees up to a maximum of \$847 per employee per week commencing on March 15, 2020.
-For the year ended April 30, 2020, Cymat has a receivable in the amount of \$70,360 under the CEWS program.
-Proceeds were recognized as a reduction to plant operating expenses (\$27,144) and to selling, general and administrative expenses (\$43,216).
+The first iteration of the CEWS entitled eligible employers to receive a 75% wage reimbursement for eligible employees up to a maximum of \$847 per employee per week commencing on March 15, 2020.
+For pay periods commencing on July 5, 2020, the Government has amended eligibility requirements and the formulas pertaining to the calculation of the CEWS with the result that the percentage of wage reimbursement has become considerably more variable.
+For the three months ended July 31, 2020, Cymat has qualified for \$137,893 under the CEWS program.
+Proceeds were recognized as a reduction to plant operating expenses (\$54,003) and to selling, general and administrative expenses (\$83,890).